 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Everett is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Everett is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Everett who work in office and administrative support (13.83%), sales jobs (8.66%), and management occupations (7.87%).

 Also of interest is that Everett has more people living here who work in computers and math than 95% of the places in the US.

-Everett is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Everett is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The education level of Everett citizens is a little higher than the average for US cities and towns: 21.64% of adults in Everett have at least a bachelor's degree.

 The per capita income in Everett in 2010 was $26,910, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $107,640 for a family of four.
 However, Everett contains both very wealthy and poor people as well.

 Everett is an extremely ethnically-diverse city.
 The people who call Everett home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Everett residents report their race to be White, followed by Asian.
 Everett also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.58% of the city’s residents.
 Important ancestries of people in Everett include Irish, English, Norwegian, and Swedish.